Vehicle inspections determine how and why the accident happened.

 Our forensic engineers and accident reconstructionists perform vehicle inspections and analysis for a wide range of vehicle types, persons and animals.
 Some of the most common are:

-Examinations of vehicles involved in an accident can provide much information about how the accident took place and whether or not there was contact made between vehicles.
+Examinations of vehicles involved in an accident can provide much information about how the accident took place and whether there was contact made between vehicles.

 Using the evidence gathered at the scene of the accident and vehicle evidence (i.e. crush damage and paint transfer), the engineer compares the location of damage, the width & height of damage, the extent of damage, paint color of the vehicles, etc. to determine if there was contact made between the vehicles.

-Once contact between the vehicles has been confirmed, information from the scene, witnesses, police report, etc. are utilized to put the pieces together on how the accident took place.
+Once contact between the vehicles is confirmed, information from the scene, witnesses, police report, etc. are utilized to put the pieces together on how the accident took place.

-Our engineers are able to determine if a mechanical defect or maintenance issue may have contributed to the cause of an accident.
+Our engineers can determine if a mechanical defect or maintenance issue may have contributed to the cause of an accident.
 It is important to understand that it is normal for parts to get damaged in an accident because external vehicular forces are acting upon those parts causing them to break.
-This is very different from a part that is defective.
+This differs from a part that is defective.

 Defective parts fail for reasons such as poor quality materials used, shoddy workmanship, poor design, and so forth.
 Maintenance issues can also cause parts or systems of parts to fail.
-Much care must be taken when maintaining a vehicle to ensure that it does not endanger one's safety.
+We must take much care when maintaining a vehicle to ensure that it does not endanger one's safety.

-Turn signals, headlights and brake lights can be examined to determine whether or not they were on or off during the car crash.
+Examine turn signals, headlights and brake lights to determine whether they were on or off during the car crash.